 How do you know when you need to sharpen your chain?
 These are some telltale signs:

 Sharpening your chain is an efficient way to save money over buying a new chain, and there are several ways to do it.

 Which method is right for you?
 It all depends on the equipment you have available and the amount of time and money you want to spend on the task.

 Using handheld metal files, you can sharpen each cutter on your chain and also file down the depth gauge, which is the part of the chain that determines how deeply the chain will cut.
 Both the cutters and the depth gauges should be filed every time you sharpen.

 Use a round file to sharpen your cutters and a flat file to reduce the depth gauges.
-With a good bar-mount filing guide, you can get more consistent and accurate results in a fraction of the time without having to disassemble your chainsaw.
+With a good bar-mount filing guide, you can get consistent and accurate results across each cutter without having to disassemble your chainsaw.

-For a professional sharpening that doesn't wear your arm out, you can use a heavy-duty grinder.
+For professional-quality chain sharpening that doesn't leave your arm limp with exhaustion, you can use a heavy-duty chain grinder.

-These machines feature a clamp that holds the chain in place while a grinding wheel is lowered down to smooth the teeth to a razor-sharp finish.
+A chain grinder features a clamp that holds the chain in place while a grinding wheel is lowered down to smooth the teeth to a razor-sharp finish.
 Most chain grinders can be mounted to a bench for stability and comfort.

-Grinders come in quite handy for professionals and serious wood cutters who have to sharpen their chainsaw chains frequently.
+Grinders come in handy for professionals and dedicated property owners alike who sharpen their chainsaw chains frequently.

 If convenience is the factor that keeps you from maintaining a sharp chain, you might benefit from a PowerSharp Sharpening Kit.